alexalex89/ccu-alarm/README.md

 The CCU Alarm tool is a powerful but simple alarm system for your CCU.
 It prevents you from writing huge scripts in the frontend which give you less detailed information about alarms.

+Main features:
+* Alarm via Smartha push message on one or multiple devices
+* Detailed alarm information (sensor name)
+* Check if all sensors are not in alarm mode when activated (activation of motion sensors is delayed by two minutes)
+* Send push message if Alarm state changes
+* Supports the Homematic IP sensors HmIP-SMI (indoor motion sensor) and HMIP-SWDO (optical window/door sensor)
+* Devices are recognized automatically
-Currently it supports the Homematic IP sensors HmIP-SMI (indoor motion sensor) and HMIP-SWDO (optical window/door sensor), which are recognized automatically.
-If the alarm system is enabled and an alarm is detected, one is notified via Cloudmatic Push and can create following programs in the CCU frontend using the AlarmDelay boolean variable.
+* Ability to create following programs in the CCU frontend using the AlarmDelay boolean variable.
+* Push message if sabotage or low battery is detected

 ## Prerequisites